Tuesday, January 2, 2018

 The Great Game of Business & The Great Game of Landscaping

-Learn about the theory of The Great Game of Business: The best, most efficient, most profitable way to operate a business is to give everybody in the company a voice in saying how the company is run and a stake in the financial outcome, good or bad.
+The Great Game of Business was developed to help close one of the biggest gaps in business: the gap between managers and employees.
+What lies at the heart of The Game is a very simple proposition: The best, most efficient, most profitable way to operate a business is to give everybody in the company a voice in saying how the company is run and a stake in the financial outcome, good or bad.

 9:30 a.m.–4:00 p.m.